booch/resume/resume.md

 **Consultant / Web Developer** at BoochTek, LLC (2006 - present)

-   * Consulting services to companies, implementing and upgrading web sites.
+   * Consulting services, implementing and upgrading web sites.
    * Guided companies with technical and process improvements.
-   * Designed and implemented web applications for several companies.
+   * Designed and implemented web applications for small businesses and non-profits.
       * Social networking hub, integrated with other social networking sites.
       * Management system to track tutoring sessions.
       * Conversion of Access application for aggregating feedback forms.